How Long Do Late Payments Stay On Your Credit Report?

 • Designate one day each week to review your bills and pay any that are due.

-Get the money you need to avoid late payment fees
+Get the money you need to avoid a late payment

 In some cases, it might be more cost-effective to take out a short-term loan to avoid racking up late payment fees and added interest.